zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Justin says, “We don’t need a guide.
 See this?”
 He’ s asking Fay to look at something he’s pointing to or holding.
 “See this?
 I t’s GPS and it’ll help us navigate to where we want to go.”
 “GPS,” which stan ds for “Global Positioning System,” is an electronic device or part of an elec tronic device that helps you identify where you are right now and gives you dire ctions about how to get somewhere you want to go.

-Many cars now have GPS devices in them, so you can put the information about where you are going into this small computer, and i t will tell you how to get to where you want to go from where you are now.
+Many cars now have GPS devices in them, so you can put the information about where you are going into this small computer, and it will tell you how to get to where you want to go from where you are now.
 Many s martphones have this feature.
 For example, my phone has a feature on it that I use as basically a GPS device.
 I open my map application and enter the add ress where I am going, and it will tell me how to get there.

 Justin says that GPS will help them navigate to whe re they want to go.
 “To navigate” (navigate) means to figure out the best w ay to get to your destination, to the place where you’re going.
 If you are navigat ing in your car, you are deciding which route to take – which way to go in o rder to arrive at the place you want to go.
 Fay says, “I’m not sure it’s reliable.”
 Something that is “reliable” is something that is trustworthy, something that you can count on, something you can depend on.